A senior unsecured loan of up to EUR 2 million to be provided in two equal tranches under the Financial Intermediaries Framework ("FIF").

 The project contributes to the objectives of the FIF, supporting the Transition Impact qualities of Competitive and Resilient:

-Competitive: the project will expand AFK's lending to private MSMEs in Kosovo, with a focus on regional outreach and attraction of new MSME clients.
+Competitive: the project will expand KRK's lending to private MSMEs in Kosovo, with a focus on regional outreach and attraction of new MSME clients.

-Resilient: AFK is expected to maintain adequate MSME portfolio quality.
+Resilient: KRK is expected to maintain adequate MSME portfolio quality.

 EBRD Finance Summary